Is a Bulldog Right For You?

 The four major categories of allergy are: flea, food, airborne and contact.

 Facial Fold Dermatitis – An inflammation in the wrinkles of the face and tail.
 Keep your bully’s wrinkles clean and dry.

-Cherry Eye is when the tear glad protrudes past the eyelid, it can be pushed gently back into place but will continue to pop back out from time to time.
-Its very common to just have it surgically removed.
+Cherry Eye is when the tear glad or third eyelid protrudes past the eyelid, it can be pushed gently back into place but will continue to pop back out from time to time.
+Its very common to just have it surgically removed or anchored in.

 Entropion is when the eyelids roll in towards the eye, leaving the animals hair to rub on the eye itself.

 Small Trachea and Elongated Soft Palate are very common in short nose breeds.